Nomad-Media/samples-js/event-scheduler/Readme.md

 ## Create and Update Event Instance

 To create or update an event, first select whether you want to create or update an event.
-Then enter the start and end datetime of the event, and any additional properties.
+Then enter the start and end datetime of the event, the event type, and optionally, the series and/or any additional properties.

 ![](images/creating-and-updating-event.png)